 2. Do we need to do anything for other models?
 Hopefully nobody is creating a PackageRemote, that would be less justifiable than a content model named Package.
 In theory we could do the same thing, but like I said we would then need to be careful about _last_updated.

-#19 Updated by daviddavis almost 2 years ago
+#19 Updated by daviddavis over 2 years ago

 I looked into setting